abentkamp/rust-gcd/Tutorial.md

 ```
 cargo hax into -i '-** +gcd::euclid_u8 +gcd::euclid_u16 +gcd::euclid_u32 +gcd::euclid_u64 +gcd::euclid_u128 +gcd::euclid_usize' fstar
 ```
 is a bit inconvenient.
-Instead, we can also mark the functions that we want to extract in the Rust code:
+Instead, we can also mark the functions that we want to extract in the Rust code using the `#[hax_lib::include]` annotation:
 ```rust
 #[hax_lib::include]
 pub const fn $euclid(a: $T, b: $T) -> $T